nickyiliwang0000/h/projects/project-07.md

 ## Design

 The point of your portfolio is to showcase your development skills.
 As such, we strongly encourage that you code an existing design.
-You can purchase a design from somewhere like [Themeforest](http://1.envato.market/hackeryou) (don't bother with WordPress themes - we want to write our own CSS).
+You can purchase a design from somewhere like [Themeforest](http://1.envato.market/hackeryou) (don't bother with WordPress themes - we want to write our own CSS) or [Creative Market](https://creativemarket.com/templates/websites).
 You must submit your design files before starting the project.
 <!--
 You may not update an existing portfolio, you must start from scratch. -->